 Candidates must maintain a grade point average of at least 3.0.
 Continuance in the graduate program for those receiving two individual course grades below a “B” is contingent upon review of the Graduate Committee.

-Courses are to be selected with the approval of the advisor from the 500- and 600-level biology elective courses or from related science and mathematics courses.
+Courses are to be selected with the approval of the advisor from the 500- and 600-level biology elective courses.
+Up to 6 credit hours of the elective courses may be selected from related science and mathematics courses.